-Theorem \ref{thm:coprime} also provides a proof of Corollary \ref{cor:one} since if $k+1$ is coprime with $6$, then $1$, $2$ and $3$ are all coprime with $k+1$.
-In particular the lattice construction with $v_1 = (1,2)$ and $(k+1,0)$ generates a permutation $\sigma$ in $T_{k+1}$.
+Theorem \ref{thm:coprime} also provides a proof of Corollary \ref{cor:one} since if $k+1$ is coprime with $6$, then $1$, $2$ and $3$ are all coprime with $k+1$ and we can choose $m=2$.
+In particular the lattice construction with $v_1 = (1,2)$ and $v_2 = (0,k+1)$ generates a permutation $\sigma$ in $T_{k+1}$.
 Fig. \ref{fig:three} shows the construction for $k= 12$.

 For $k=4$, there is only one equivalence class $(0,2,4,1,3)$ in $T_{k+1}$ that satisfies the conditions of Theorem \ref{thm:perm}.
 For $k=6$, there are two equivalent classes $(0,2,4,6,1,3,5)$ and $(0,3,6,2,5,1,4)$.
 For $k=10$, there are $4$ equivalent classes.
 In particular, Theorem \ref{thm:coprime} shows that if $k+1 > 4$ is prime, then there are at least $\frac{k-2}{2}$ equivalent classes in $T_{k+1}$.
 This is because each $2\leq m \leq k-1$ is coprime with $k+1$ and the permutation generated by $m$ is the inverse of the permutation generated by $k-1-m$ which are equivalent\footnote{For general $k$, see \cite{burger:nqueens:2004} for a formula of the number of such permutations.}.
 It is possible to have more than $\frac{k-2}{2}$ equivalent classes as there are permutations in $T_{k+1}$ not generated by a lattice.
 For $k+1$ coprime with $6$, if $k = 4, 6$ and $10$, all permutations in $T_{k+1}$ are generated by a lattice.
 For $k = 12$, there are permutations in $T_{k+1}$ that are not generated by a lattice.
 One such example is shown in Fig. \ref{fig:k12}.
 Such solutions are referred to as {\em nonlinear} solutions \cite{bell:nqueens:2009}.